v-p-b/BloodHound-Tools/DBCreator/README.md

 This python script will generate a randomized data set for testing BloodHound features and analysis.

+This fork includes the changes from [#22](https://github.com/BloodHoundAD/BloodHound-Tools/issues/22), including updated dependencies.
+Should work with __neo4j 4.x__ (not tested on 5.x!).

 ## Requirements

 This script requires Python 3.7+, as well as the neo4j-driver.
 The script will only work with BloodHound 3.0.0 and above.